 Robert received his Bachelor of Professional Arts degree from Art Center College of Design in Los Angeles.
 For 22 years he was an Art Director at J Walter Thompson and at Kenyon and Eckhardt Ad agencies in New York.
 He is a Signature Member of the New England Watercolor Society and the Penn.
 Watercolor Society.

-John Tunney is a fine-art photographer and instructor, leading classes, workshops and tours on Cape Cod and elsewhere.
-A frequent exhibitor in art shows and festivals, John’s award-winning work has been featured in a solo exhibition at the Griffin Museum of Photography, Winchester, MA, and in many solo and group shows in galleries and other exhibition centers.
-His book, The Four Seasons of Cape Cod, was published in January 2016.
-His images have appeared in Fodor’s Florida, the Guardian newspaper, Cape Cod Life, Cape Cod magazine, the Cape Codder and in ads, brochures and websites.
-A former board member and president of Cape Cod Art Center, he developed educational programs for the organization and helped found and lead its Photography Center of Cape Cod and the annual Click!
-Photography Conference.
+John Tunney is a full-time photographer.
+He is a frequent exhibitor in New England art shows and festivals, and his award-winning work has been featured in a solo exhibition at the Griffin Museum of Photography and in galleries and other venues His book, The Four Seasons of Cape Cod, was published in 2016.
+His photographs have appeared in Cape Cod Life, Cape Codder, Fodor’s and other publications.
+A Master Artist of Cape Cod Art Center, John shares his knowledge of fine-art photography in classes, workshops and seminars for beginning and experienced photographers.
+More about John